edelstone/tints-and-shades-figma/README.md

 ## Support this project

-The Tint & Shade Generator will always be free but your support is greatly appreciated.
+The Tint & Shade Generator plugin will always be free but your support is greatly appreciated.

 -   [Buy Me a Coffee](https://www.buymeacoffee.com/edelstone)
 -   [Cash App](https://cash.app/$edelstone)